Manufactured Solutions for an Electromagnetic Slot Model: Numerical Examples

 \subsection{Numerical Integration}

 When solving~\eqref{eq:proj_disc_efie} and~\eqref{eq:proj_disc_slot}, numerical integration is performed using two-dimensional polynomial quadrature rules for triangles and one-dimensional polynomial quadrature rules for bars.
 For multiple quadrature point amounts, Table~\ref{tab:quadrature_properties} lists the maximum polynomial degree of the integrand the points can integrate exactly in two dimensions~\cite{lyness_1975,dunavant_1985} and one dimension~\cite[Chap.~5]{kahaner_1989}, as well as the convergence rates of the errors for inexact integrations of nonsingular integrands.
-These properties correspond to the optimal point locations and weights.
+The properties listed assume optimal point locations and weights.

 When integrating the left-hand sides of~\eqref{eq:proj_disc_efie} and~\eqref{eq:proj_disc_slot}, we note that, in~\eqref{eq:proj_disc_efie}, the maximum polynomial degree of the two-dimensional test and source integrands of $\aee(\mathbf{J}_h,\boldsymbol{\Lambda}_{\testidx})$ is $2q+1$.
 The maximum polynomial degree of the one-dimensional integrand of ${\aem}_1(\mathbf{I}_h,\boldsymbol{\Lambda}_{\testidx})$ is $1$.
 For ${\aem}_2(\mathbf{I}_h,\boldsymbol{\Lambda}_{\testidx})$, the one-dimensional integral with respect to $\phi'$ is precomputed.
 The maximum polynomial degree of the one-dimensional integrand with respect to $s'$ is $2q-1$.
 The maximum polynomial degree of the two-dimensional test integrand is $2q$.
 In~\eqref{eq:proj_disc_slot}, the maximum polynomial degrees of the one-dimensional integrands are $1$ for $\ame(\mathbf{J}_h,\boldsymbol{\Lambda}_{\testidx}^m)$ and $2$ for $\amm(\mathbf{I}_h,\boldsymbol{\Lambda}_{\testidx}^m)$.
 Therefore, for $G_1$, four quadrature points integrate exactly for triangular elements and two points integrate exactly for bar elements.
 For $G_2$, seven quadrature points integrate exactly for triangular elements and two points integrate exactly for bar elements.